 For more information about the Women in Leadership in CEAS course contact:

 The Society of Women Engineers (SWE) provides a great opportunity to build ties with numerous people in the both the same major and all different engineering and applied sciences majors.
 As a society, SWE focuses on many skills including: teamwork, networking, resume building, and the skills needed to interact with different age groups.
 They host many different outreach activities annually and hope to develop many more.
 Also, one of the most intriguing benefits of SWE is the wide range of scholarships available to student SWE members from the national chapter.

 The Society of Women Engineers (SWE) is not only available to join locally, but you can join nationally as well.
 If you are interested in joining the national chapter of SWE, the cost is $20 per year to join.
 If you are interested in attending the national and regional conferences, there is a large discount for those who are national SWE members.

 If you are interested in a free membership with SWE locally, just come to a meeting.
 If you are unable to attend the next meeting and would still like to join, feel free to email email@example.com with your interest in joining.
 This will ensure that you will receive the meeting minutes and other SWE information.
 Meetings dates and times will be announced at the beginning of the fall semester.

 National and Regional Conference

 The national and regional conferences are one of the most helpful events to attend.
 At the conferences students can attend sessions covering a broad range of topics from ‘How to Build a Professional Resume” to “Are You Heading in the Right Direction?”
-The conferences have career fairs where you can meet representatives and hand out your resumes.
+The conferences host career fairs where you can meet representatives and hand out your resume.
 Also, interviews are held at the conferences for jobs, co-ops, and internships.